 Christchurch as the Gateway to Stonehenge

 The location of Christchurch has more than a nod to London or Lisbon.
-Those two cities sit in a sheltered location just off the sea, with a navigable river enabling trade to flourish inland.
+For certain, those two cities sit in a sheltered location just off the sea, with a navigable river enabling trade to flourish inland.
 The farming upriver and the proximity of the sea ensured that the city population could be fed.
-You might wonder why I put Christchurch together with these two cities.
+Consequently, you might wonder why I put Christchurch together with these two cities.
 I accept that this small town did not turn into a city but that was because different criteria applied in the Neolithic.
 It may not have grown but Christchurch as the gateway to Stonehenge was important in prehistory.

 The Food Surplus